ShiwangPande/ShiwangPande/README.md

 - 👋 Hi, I’m @ShiwangPande
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and AIML
-- 🌱 I’m currently learning tailwind
+- 🌱 I’m currently learning deep learning.
 - 💞️ I’m looking to collaborate on website development
 - 📫 How to reach me
   whatsapp No. 8459795840